peter-leonov/type-predicate-generator/generator/compare.md

 # How is Generator different

-This doc compares Generator to three kinds of type checkers:

-- pure runtime type checkers
-- `tsc` plugin based transpilers
-- code generators

-Generator belong to the latter kind.
+This document goes into a rather deep comparison of Generator to other runtime type checkers giving also a rather broad overview of related topics.

 ## Preamble

 First and foremost, my sincere respect to all the tool makers, and especially to those involved in designing, implementing, testing and documenting all and every of the tools I'm comparing Generator to in this post.
 Keep up the great work, folks!

 ## Table of contents

-Some of the points are duplicated to ease the scoped reading experience.

-TODO

 ## Comparing to the pure runtime checkers